NSO-developer/tme-demo/README.md

 ## Displaying the UI
-From the NSO Web UI, the demo UI can be displayed by clicking the *TME Demo* tile in the *Application bub*, or using the *TME Demo* button on the shortcut bar at the bottom of the browser window.
+From the NSO Web UI, the demo UI can be displayed by clicking the *TME Demo* tile in the *Application hub*, or using the *TME Demo* button on the shortcut bar at the bottom of the browser window.

 ## Making changes